Opening Day Balance Sheet – Cash

 The opening balance comes under the heading of current assets in the balance sheet of the business.

 Cash Opening Balance in the Financial Projection

 The cash included in the opening balance sheet is no different than any other cash, only the timing differs.

-The cash opening balance included in the opening balance sheet, is simply cash that was available before the first day of the financial projection.
-If the cash is generated after the first day, it will show up as part of the cash flow in the appropriate year.
+It is important to realize that the cash opening balance is simply cash that was available before the first day of the financial projection.
+Consequently if cash is generated after the first day, it will show up as part of the cash flow in the appropriate year.
 The opening cash should not be included in both places as this will result in double counting.

 Established Business Plan

 For an established business, there will always be a cash balance (assuming the business has surplus cash).
 The value of the opening balance can be found on the latest available balance sheet.
 The figure to use is the total of the amounts shown under the headings cash, petty cash, on demand deposits with the bank or any other cash related amounts.

 Startup Business Plan

 For a startup business, we recommend the use of our startup costs calculator.
 This produces an opening balance sheet for inclusion in the financial projections template.

 The figure to use for the cash opening balance is the cash value shown under the heading opening balance sheet in the calculator.
 This is effectively the amount of cash the business has decided it needs available when it starts trading.
 The balance is funded from the opening debt and equity injections.